moogacs/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 ##### `ENUM_NO_ALLOW_ALIAS`

-This rule outlaws the following:
+This rule outlaws aliased enums like this:

 ```protobuf
 enum Foo {